simonw/datasette-tiddlywiki/README.md

 [![Tests](https://github.com/simonw/datasette-tiddlywiki/workflows/Test/badge.svg)](https://github.com/simonw/datasette-tiddlywiki/actions?query=workflow%3ATest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/simonw/datasette-tiddlywiki/blob/main/LICENSE)

-Run TiddlyWiki in Datasette and save Tiddlers to a SQLite database
+Run [TiddlyWiki](https://tiddlywiki.com/) in Datasette and save Tiddlers to a SQLite database

+## Warning

+This plugin does not yet implement any form of authentication.
+Only run this locally, do not run this on a server.

 ## Installation